-If you need help with a speech, our ghostwriters can craft the words to get the message across, entertain your audience and impress everyone.
+If you need help with a speech, our ghostwriters can craft the words to get your message across, entertain your audience and impress everyone.

-We take the time to understand both the purpose of your speech and your unique voice, so that we can write the words that will flow most naturally and most effectively from your mouth.
+We take the time to understand both the goals of your speech and your unique voice.
+We write the words that flow most naturally and most effectively from your mouth.

 Speak with confidence